Sajjad-Hossain-Talukder/DataStructures-and-Algorithms/Data Structure/Standard Template Library/Set.md

-Set :
+### Set :

-Sets are a type of associative containers in which each element has to be unique, because the value of the element identifies it.
-The value of the element cannot be modified once it is added to the set, though it is possible to remove and add the modified value of that element.
+Sets are a type of `associative containers` in which `each element has to be unique`, because the value of the element identifies it.
+The value of the element `cannot be modified once it is added to the set`, though it is `possible to remove and add the modified value` of that element.

-Basic functions :
+#### Basic functions :
                   	begin() –  begin() function returns a bidirectional iterator to the first element of the container. set_name . begin();
                   	end() –                      set_name . end();